 To minimize misinterpretations, it is best to avoid euphemisms; especially with younger children, it is important to use the word "dead" or "died."
 For example, a young child told that a family member is in eternal sleep may become afraid of going to sleep himself.
 Religious explanations can be shared with children of any age according to the wishes of their caregivers.
-But because religious concepts tend to be abstract and, therefore, are more likely to be misunderstood by young children, it is important to also share with children factual information based on the physical reality.
+But because religious concepts tend to be abstract and therefore more likely to be misunderstood by young children, it is important to also share with children factual information based on the physical reality.
 For example, a young child told only that a brother died "because he was such a good baby God wanted him back at his side" may begin to fear attending church (if this is viewed as "God's home") and misbehave whenever brought to religious services.

 Children with intellectual disabilities will generally benefit from explanations geared toward their level of cognitive functioning, followed by questions to assess the degree of comprehension and to probe for any misunderstandings.
-Caregivers of children with neurodevelopmental disorders, such as autism spectrum disorder, may benefit from advice on how to identify when these children are communicating their feelings and needs as well as how to provide additional support to promote coping.
+Children with neurodevelopmental disorders, such as autism spectrum disorder, may benefit from practical suggestions about communicating their feelings and needs, as well as additional support to promote coping.
 Children unable to communicate verbally may show their grief through nonspecific signs or behaviors, such as weight loss or head banging.
 To provide support after a death, parents and other caregivers can draw on the strategies and approaches that have worked with their children in the past to provide comfort when faced with other stressors and to explain challenging concepts.